CONSTITUTION and BY-LAWS

 The President of ASSA is responsible for and shall negotiate a signed agreement with the management of the club hosting the state shoot.
 The agreement is to include the cost of targets and shall delineate the support personnel for range operations and support facilities.
 A standard agreement will be maintained in the files of the ASSA Secretary for use by the President as a baseline for negotiations.

 C. ASSA will use NSSA classification tables for all events at the state shoot.
 The events will be Doubles, 12 Gauge, 20 Gauge, 28 Gauge, .410 Bore, and 4 Gun HOA (without doubles).
 AAA class will be used in all events at the state shoot (5 shooters (minimum) are required to use this class).
+As a minimum awards/recognition will be given in all events to Champion, Runner-Up, Third, and three places in all classes and recognition given to shooter’s finishing thru 6th place.

 Concurrent awards will be based on the following table: